 Therefore, the very first thing you need to do is to measure your current level of body fat, and be utterly honest to yourselves about it.
-You can use one of these tools to help estimate a number within a reasonable ballpark and roughly how much weight you need to lose: Tool 1, Tool 2 or Tool 3.
+You can use one of this tool to help estimate a number within a reasonable ballpark and roughly how much weight you need to lose.

 Keep in mind that it’s a lot harder trying to reach the required level of body fat to expose your abs than losing weight to a healthy level.

 There’s really no right or wrong answer to this question; only the honest ones.
 Though it can be quite disheartening for some, it’s still way better than sugarcoating it and giving you a false idea.

 The required timeframe and possible outcomes depends entirely on you; there’s no such thing as magical ab workout or special ab machine that can help you get there faster.